github-education-resources/graduation/_data/Luca-Castelnuovo/Luca-Castelnuovo.md

 name: Luca Castelnuovo
 institution: Het Baarnsch Lyceum
 profile_pic: luca-castelnuovo.jpeg
-quote: DB destroyed because you bought a new server and forgot the data was on the old server -- 10/10 experience
+quote: DB destroyed because you bought a new server and forgot the data was on the old server
 github_user: Luca-Castelnuovo
 ---